Troyle moved in to receive the attack.

 Troyle swayed his upper body back, evading the slash while following the thrust with a knee into the man’s body, knocking the man back.

-The man quickly recovered and flew at him with three consecutive sword strikes that forced him backwards a few steps.
+The man quickly recovered and flew at him with three consecutive sword strikes that forced him back a few steps.

 ““Troyle!””
 The other guards yelled out, running over to back him up.